skupperproject/skupper/doc/tls/README.md

     -ojsonpath='{range .status.endpoints[*]}{.host}{"\n"}{end}'
 ```

-Assuming that a LoadBalancer service was created, there should be a document
+Assuming that a LoadBalancer service was created, the RouterAccess status
-with endpoints.
-This will be important later, but for now we only need the
+should be populated with a list of endpoints.
+This will be important later, but
-hosts.
-In this example there was one unique address `172.18.255.193`.
+for now we only need the hosts.
+In this example there was one unique address,
+`172.18.255.193`.

 Now we can issue a key pair for the public site and put it in the `public-server-tls` Secret.